mathiasvr/betaflight-deciphered/README.md

 - Default: `1406`
 - Allowed: `750` - `1500`

+TODO: Low value of throttle deadband for 3D mode (when stick is in the 3d_deadband_throttle range, the fixed values of 3d_deadband_low / _high are used instead)

 ## `3d_deadband_high`
 - Default: `1514`
 - Allowed: `1500` - `2250`

+TODO: High value of throttle deadband for 3D mode (when stick is in the deadband range, the value in 3d_neutral is used instead)

 ## `3d_neutral`
 - Default: `1460`
 - Allowed: `750` - `2250`

+Neutral (stop) throttle value for 3D mode

 ## `3d_deadband_throttle`
 - Default: `50`
 - Allowed: `1` - `100`

+TODO: Throttle signal will be held to a fixed value when throttle is centered with an error margin defined in this parameter.

 ## `3d_limit_low`
 - Default: `1000`